 Information in the following applications sections is not part of the TI component specification, and TI does not warrant its accuracy or completeness.
-TI's customers are responsible for determining suitability of components for their purposes.
-Customers should validate and test their design implementation to confirm system functionality.
+TI's customers are responsible for determining suitability of components for their purposes, as well as validating and testing their design implementation to confirm system functionality.

-9.1 Application Information
+8.1 Application Information